openoms/bitcoin-tutorials/electrs/README.md

 Assumes that electrs is already installed.

-Can be used as a secure backend of:
+Can be used as the secure backend of:

     Eclair Mobile Bitcoin and Ligthtning wallet
     Electrum wallet
+    BitBox App

 Take a look: [3_Nginx_and_Certbot_for_SSL.sh](3_Nginx_and_Certbot_for_SSL.sh)